joshbegley/nyt-latest/README.md

 **Kamala Harris Swears In New Democratic Senators**\
-`Vice President Kamala Harris swore in three new senators Wednesday, Jon Ossoff and the Rev. Raphael Warnock of Georgia, and Alex Padilla of California.
+`Vice President Kamala Harris swore in three new senators Wednesday: Jon Ossoff and the Rev. Raphael Warnock of Georgia, and Alex Padilla of California.
 Democrats now have narrow control of the Senate.`\
 https://nytimes.com/video/us/politics/100000007562266/harris-swears-in-ossoff-warnock-padilla.html?searchResultPosition=1

 **The World Deserves Answers From China**\